willnode/Usink/README.md

 # Usink

+**U**nity extension for **S**cenev**i**ew **N**avigation and **K**eybinding.

+---

 **[Download via Asset Store](http://u3d.as/DrG)**

-Usink is a Unity3D editor extension plugin to flood your keyboard (and mouse) with useful opinionated keyboard shortcuts.
+Usink is a Unity editor extension to fill the editor with useful opinionated keyboard shortcuts.
 You can use it for saving your time while building scenes in Unity.

 You can see the whole settings in [Config.cs](Assets/Editor/Plugins/Usink/Config.cs).
 Don't like my settings?
-Just fork the project and change that as much as you like!
+Just fork the project and change it as much as you like!

 ## Right-Click Context